 Director Fredi Murer has struck gold with VITUS.
 Filled with drama, wit, and joy from beginning to end, it presents a very human, exhilarating perspective of love, loss, family affection, and following your dreams.

+VITUS is a unique comedy from Switzerland about a young musical prodigy.
+From a very early age, Vitus exhibits incredible ability to play the piano.
+Everyone believes he will become a master musician, and his well-intentioned mother puts incredible pressure on him to succeed.
+Vitus wants to be normal and fit in with his peers.
+With problems at school and at home, young Vitus seeks refuge at his grandfather’s house.
+Things take a turn for the worst as his grandfather begins having problems of his own, and Vitus must intervene to help his family.
 VITUS is high quality movie filled with drama, wit, and joy from beginning to end.
 However, this movie is not for children.
 It has mild foul language and a brief sexual discussion, though nothing explicit.
 It also has a Romantic worldview encouraging Vitus to follow his heart, to the point of fooling his parents.
 Some moral elements extolling love, selflessness and family, however, help to make VITUS a charming experience of love, loss, and family affection.
 VITUS is one of the best-made movies in the last few years, but MOVIEGUIDE® recommends caution for pre-teenagers.